Maserati Logo Meaning and History of Maserati Emblem

 1080*719

-Out of the seven Maserati brothers, only six reached adulthood and all but one were involved in the car trade.
-While Alfieri, Bindo, Carlo, Ettore, and Ernesto were closely associated with the car company, one of their brothers Mario was more inclined towards art and didn’t join the family business.
-Nearly a hundred years later, it is the small contribution of Mario that is most visible in Maserati vehicles.
-Mario designed the trident logo following the suggestion of their family friend Marquis Diego de Sterlich.
-It was first used on Tipo 26 model in 1926.
+Among the seven Maserati brothers, only six reached adulthood, and all but one were involved in the automobile industry.
+While Alfieri, Bindo, Carlo, Ettore, and Ernesto were closely tied to the car company, one of their brothers, Mario, pursued a different path, leaning towards art and not joining the family business.
+Interestingly, nearly a century later, it’s Mario’s modest contribution that is most prominent in Maserati vehicles.
+Mario was responsible for designing the trident logo, a suggestion made by their family friend Marquis Diego de Sterlich.
+This iconic emblem was first utilized on the Tipo 26 model in 1926.

 Maserati Logo 2014

-Fun fact – Following the company’s acquisition by Adolfo Orsi in 1937, Maserati changed headquarters to Modena but the logo has permanently linked the brand with Bologna.
+Fun fact – After the company was acquired by Adolfo Orsi in 1937, Maserati relocated its headquarters to Modena.
+Nevertheless, the logo has indelibly associated the brand with Bologna.

-Another fun fact – Maserati is currently owned by Fiat Chrysler Automobiles (FCA) but in the past, it has been part of several automakers including Citroen, GEPI, Fiat (FCA’s predecessor), and Ferrari at various stages.
+Another fun fact – Maserati is presently under the ownership of Fiat Chrysler Automobiles (FCA).
+However, in the past, it has been a part of various automakers, including Citroen, GEPI, Fiat (FCA’s predecessor), and Ferrari, during different periods in its history.